-Pressing the right arrow key from standby mode will start Axcess Apps.
+Pressing the right arrow key from standby mode will start Alltel Shop.

 If you try to download an application when the file memory is full, the following message will be displayed: "File Memory is full.
-To make enough storage space to install this app, the following app(s) will be temporarily disabled....You can restore disabled apps by simply starting them, at no additional purchase cost.
+To make enough storage space to install this app, the following app(s) will be temporarily disabled:...You can restore disabled apps by simply starting them, at no additional purchase cost.
 Proceed?"
 If you select Yes, the app(s) will be disabled.

-2. Axcess Info
+2. Alltel Info

-Allows you to set the Airtime Charge Warning message that pops up when Axcess Apps is started to ON or OFF.
+Allows you to set the Airtime Charge Warning message that pops up when Alltel Shop is started.